 BULLSEYE was classic Sunday afternoon/early evening viewing in the 80s.
-Hosted by the charismatic Jim Bowen, it was a hit with the nation and is still being shown on the TV channel Challenge!
+Hosted by the charismatic Jim Bowen, it was a hit with the nation and is still sometimes shown on television (check out Challenge TV, channel 47)

 Loads of money

-Wads of hard-cash being dished out was typical of the gameshow – Jim would often count out the banknotes during the interval.
+Wads of hard cash being dished out was typical of Bullseye – Jim would often count out the banknotes during the interval.
 Bullseye was generous when it came to handing over the cash – instant and in your face!

-Speedboats were a popular star prize but winning one could cause a bit of a problem if you suffered from sea-sickness or if the coast was 250 miles away.
-All’s not lost if you ended-up with an unwanted sleek, powerful boat … apparently a swap option was available … phew!
+A speedboat wes a popular star prize, but winning one could cause a bit of a problem if you suffered from sea-sickness or if the coast was 250 miles away.
+All’s not lost if you ended-up with an unwanted sleek, powerful boat… apparently, a swap option was available… phew!